evmos/evmos/x/inflation/spec/01_concepts.md

 through trading.
 And it becomes *decentralized,* because the power to vote for governance proposals is distributed amongst more people.

-## Evmos Token Model
+## Evoblock Token Model

-The Evmos Token Model outlines how the Evmos network is secured through a balanced incentivized interest from users, developers and validators.
+The Evoblock Token Model outlines how the Evoblock network is secured through a balanced incentivized interest from users, developers and validators.
 In this model, inflation plays a major role in sustaining this balance.
-With an initial supply of 200 million and over 300 million tokens being issued through inflation during the first year, the model suggests a exponential decline in inflation to issue 1 billion Evmos tokens within the first 4 years.
+With an initial supply of 200 million and over 300 million tokens being issued through inflation during the first year, the model suggests a exponential decline in inflation to issue 1 billion Evoblock tokens within the first 4 years.

 We implement two different inflation mechanisms to support the token model: